sonamathew7941/sonamathew7941/README.md

 ## 📈 What I'm Up To

 - Exploring new trends in data science and AI
-- Working on academic and personal projects (more coming soon!)
+- Working on academic and personal projects

 ## 🌱 Let's Connect